At St Edward’s, we aim to provide a high-quality mathematics education that provides a foundation for understanding the world.Shape

 GCSE mathematics allows you to develop your skills and understanding across number, algebra, geometry, measures, statistics and probability.
 You will learn about the relationships between these areas of maths and where and how they apply to real-life situations.

-Existing maths knowledge will be expanded and applied to new and more in-depth challenges.
+Existing maths knowledge from Key Stage 3 will be expanded and applied to new and more in-depth challenges.
 You will learn to make informed mathematical assumptions and prove or disprove them yourself.
 Your problem-solving skills will be honed and improved; skills that are applicable and valuable in many other subjects within school and careers in the future.

 Method of Assessment